-National Fishing and Boating Week, a national celebration of fishing and boating, takes place June 1-9, 2013.
-National Fishing and Boating Week highlights the importance of recreational boating and fishing in enhancing peoples' quality of life and preserving our country's natural beauty.
-It is the perfect time to get out on the water and experience boating and fishing!
+National Fishing and Boating Week, a national celebration of fishing and boating, takes place the first week of June every year.
+This year it’s June 1-8, 2014.
+It highlights the importance of recreational boating and fishing in enhancing people's' quality of life and preserving our country's natural beauty.
+It also is when most state’s offer their Free Fishing Days.

 The best way to celebrate National Fishing and Boating Week is to get out on the water!
 Fun, stress-relieving activities, fishing and boating are some of the best ways to unwind.